Th3AnG3L/Azeroth-StartUp/README.md

 - Database Management Game - Not Done 0%
 - AI BOT Support - Not Done 0%
 - Sounds Notifications - Not Done 0%
-- Send Email Notifications - Not Done 2% (Using Outlook default build to send)

 ## RoadMap